 37. Palolem Beach

-Palolem is a curved beach and offers a perfect surrounding for tourists seeking some solitude.
+The shoreline of Palolem Beach has a curve which offers a perfect surrounding for tourists seeking some solitude.
 It provides good accommodation for all kinds of tourists with varying prices depending on the season.

 38. Patnem Beach